 In this age of online shopping, credibility and transparency are required to alleviate any fears of purchasing products “sight unseen,” and lots of great pictures and feedback from other vacationers provide that necessary trust.
 So, if you don’t have any guest reviews posted on your listing, get on it!
 Contact your past tenants, and ask them for some feedback!

 How can you solicit feedback from your prior guests?

 No matter how much they adored your property, your tenants are probably not going to offer to write you a review.
 So, here are some suggestions on how to solicit feedback:

 • If your home is listed on WeNeedaVacation.com, use our terrific Request Form feature enabling you to generate an email to your tenants directly from your listing using a template provided for you.
 It’s really easy for you to do.
 And, more importantly, it’s even easier for them to comply with your request!
 All they have to do is click on a button in the email and start writing their rave review of your home.

 • After their departure, email them on your own and ask if they would either reply to your email with some feedback or log in to your listing and submit a guest review.
 (Be sure to remind them of your property ID #.)

-• Keep a guest book in your home, and encourage your tenants to write something in it.
-You can then transcribe this feedback onto your listing, and it will appear as a “Homeowner Entered” review.
-Although not as credible or noticeable as Vacationer Entered reviews, which include eye-catching, bright red, star ratings, they are certainly more effective than having no reviews posted at all.
+• If you are unsuccessful in getting a guest to submit a review directly, perhaps they’ve sent you a thank-you note or email after their stay.
+You can transcribe this feedback onto your listing, and it will appear as a “Homeowner Entered” review.
+Although not as credible or noticeable as Vacationer Entered reviews, which include eye-catching, bright red star ratings, they are certainly more effective than having no reviews posted at all.

 When should you solicit a guest review – is it too late in the year?